stevekfrey/steering-api/README.md

 - Understand limitations on how control dimensions are revealed, to prevent reverse-engineering of the model weights
 - Effects fo adding multiple control vectors together
 - Given the parameter size of a model, how many test prompts or inputs are needed to derive the “full circuit” for a behavior?
-Do you pass in every conceivable sentence to squeeze the last bits of signal from model activations?
-What if there are faint sub-circuits that hide during testing but emerge from out-of-distribution inputs (or creative jailbreaking) in the wild?
+(Akin to the "Influence Functions" 2023 paper. )
 - Multi-agent systems with custom behaviors (e.g. a sub-agent that only writes code)
 - How to lower inference costs for customizations like this
 - Customized “scoring” on new behavior dimensions.
 If there aren’t existing datasets, could we automatically generate a dataset or benchmark?
 (As shown in Appendix L of "Steering Llama 2 via Contrastive Activation Addition")